ngerritsen/wecodetheweb-hexo/source/_posts/unit-testing-asynchronous-angular-services.md

 > You can read the word 'service' a lot in this article.
 The confusion can be that Angular's own framework contains services, but users can also create their own services.
 So for instance the_ $provider, $http_ and _$controller_ service are services made by Angular, the _iceCreamService_ and _dataService_ are services made by us (the users).
 Most of the time Angular's own services are prefixed with '_$_'.

 Pretty cool huh?
-So now, let's zoom in a bit on the _mockedDataService. _The _dataService_ has one method: _getAllIceCream_.
+So now, let's zoom in a bit on the _mockedDataService_.
+The _dataService_ has one method: _getAllIceCream_.
 The _iceCreamService_ we are testing needs that method so we need to implement it.

 ```javascript
 var mockedDataService = function() {